MacsiDigital/laravel-api-client/README.md

     $user->address()->attach($address);
 ```

-This works well when relationships are returned direct as part of an API call, which is common in API's.
-However sometimes API's dont send these items direct and therefore need different end point calls.
+This works well when relationships are returned direct as part of an API call, which is common in APIs.
+However sometimes APIs don't send these items direct and therefore need different end point calls.

 In these cases we use custom relationship models